jaineeldesai/Data-Reshaping-pivot-table/README.md

 ## Getting Started

-Open the `main.ipynb` file in the `your-code` directory.
+Open the `main.ipynb` file in the `code` directory.
 You will be using the employee.csv data

 ## Deliverables